Amogh-Bharadwaj/Blockchain-Project/README.md

 # Blockchain-Project
-A python implementation of blockchain technology.
+A Python implementation of Blockchain Technology for the course BITS F452.

+The team members are Anish Kacham, Amogh Bharadwaj and Kevin Biju Kizhake Kanichery.